kvalle/schmansible/bloggpost/infrastructure-as-data.md

 create_resources(user, $users)
 ```

-## Pros and cons

-Extracts the business specific parts of the code
-- Business "parts" changes at different rates than technical "parts"
-- More DDD.
-Your domain should be clean and as free from dependencies to other technologies as possible

-Reduces coupling with the framework
-- Makes it easier to migrate away from your current framework

-More readable abstractions
-- Easier for people with little experience with the framework to contribute

 ## Conclusion

 The ratio of effort spent on **configuration files**, **file templates** and **data structures** vs **provisioning tasks** is also a good indication of how good a framework is.
 Provisioning tasks are merely plumbing, and should just be the linking between business specific data and concrete infrastructure.